shihching647/CS61B-Data-Structure/src/homework/hw3/readme.txt

 This homework assignment is designed to give you practice working with arrays, linked lists, and nested loops.
-It will also give you practice for the similar but harder run-length encoding computations in Project 1.
+It will also give you practice for the similar but harder "run-length encoding" computations in Project 1.
 This is an individual assignment; you may not share code with other students.

 Copy the Homework 3 directory by doing the following, starting from your home